RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 C.	Access to the servers where the BC/DR backup is stored
 D.	Forensic analysis capabilities

-Answer: A
+Answer: B

 ### Question # 60 - The minimum essential characteristics of a cloud datacenter are often referred to as “ping, power, pipe.”
 What does this term mean?
-A.	Remote access for a customer to racked devices in the datacenter; electrical utilities; connectivity to an internet service provider (ISP)/the internet
-B.	Application suitability; availability; connectivity
+A.	Remote access for a customer to racked devices in the datacenter; electrical utilities; connectivity to an internet service provider (ISP)/the internet     B.	Application suitability; availability; connectivity
 C.	Infrastructure as a service (IaaS); software as a service (SaaS); platform as a service (PaaS)
 D.	Antimalware tools; controls against distributed denial- of- service (DDoS) attacks; physical/environmental security controls, including fire suppression